gsoldevila/kibana/docs/extend/saved-objects/use.md

 If you are not sure, use the client.
 Prefer the **scoped** client for request handlers and the **internal** client for background or system operations.

 ::::{warning}
 Do not manually instantiate `SavedObjectsClient` (or `SavedObjectsRepository`) by passing a non-default or custom repository directly.
 Clients obtained this way bypass the wrappers that provide security, spaces isolation, and encrypted saved object protections.
-Always obtain a client or repository through the methods on `SavedObjectsServiceStart` described above.
+Always obtain a client or repository through the methods exposed by [`SavedObjectsServiceStart`](#saved-objects-service-start).
 ::::

 ---